saidmsaid81/SunnahAssistant/README.md

 - Two themes are avialble (Light and Dark Theme).

+<h4>Contributing</h4>

+Development is done in the "develop" branch and the "master" branch reflects the stable version in Google Play Store.

-PRs, issues (bugs, feedback and suggestions) are welcomed.
+- PRs, issues (bugs, feedback and suggestions) are welcomed.
+- Help translate the app:- https://crwd.in/sunnah-assistant

+Thanks 😀

+<h4>Translators</h4>

+- Arabic Translation by MalkAlashter313

 <h4>Credits</h4>

 - Offline Hijri Date calculation is facilitated by https://github.com/msarhan/ummalqura-calendar library

 - Offline Prayer time Calculation is facilitated by https://github.com/batoulapps/adhan-java library

-<h4>Translators</h4>

-- Arabic Translation by MalkAlashter313

-Help translate the app:- https://crwd.in/sunnah-assistant

-<b>*The app is still in beta phase</b>

 <h4>Screenshots</h4>